adlermedrado/blog/new-homepage-and-blog.md

 New homepage and blog

-The Web is a piece of crap nowadays, big corps want to track you at all costs, offering convenience they slave us.
+The Web is a piece of crap nowadays, big corps want to track you at all costs and decide what we view, they determine what we should see, read, say, etc.

+Offering convenience they slave us.

+---

 I'm trying to leave this world, so I made a new [homepage][1] and [blog][2], with no trackers, no analytics, no bullshit.
 Only HTML, CSS, a minimum of Javascript, Gopher and content for those who can be interested.

-Step by step I'll be starting, first of all the social media.
+Step by step I'll get out, first of all the social media.

 I really am disappointed when I see people referring to Google and Facebook as if they were the internet, when in fact they are the ones who are killing the web.